 - Binds mycotoxins without binding nutrients

-- Excretion of toxins via the faeces
+- Excretion of toxins via the manure

 - Supports recovery of the immune system